RMTT/Shadowray/README.md

 + v2ray : you should specify the folder of v2ray-core,using `shadowray --config-v2ray <path>

 ### For simplicity
-Using `shadowray --autoconfig`,then it will complete the basic config automatically,include the downloading the lasted v2ray-core
+Using `shadowray --autoconfig`,then it will complete the basic config automatically,include that downloading the lasted v2ray-core

 ### Subscribe
 #### Add a subscribe